-- Image discrepancies at Dana-Farber Cancer Institute - The Rector Who Never Was - Potential fabrication in Alzheimer research (with a meta-ethical twist)
+- Image discrepancies at Dana-Farber Cancer Institute - The Rector Who Never Was - Potential fabrication in Alzheimer research (with a meta-ethical twist): also in a book!

 Plagiarism

 "Plagiarism is using other people's work and ideas without giving proper credit to the original source."